kosmas12/xmusic/README.md

 Y in the file picker will refresh the directory listing.

+PSP:

+D-Pad Up/Down to change files in file picker.

+X in file picker to confirm selection, use it for loop on/off in the player.

+O in player for pause/resume.

+Triangle to reset to beginning of file.

+Square to exit back to file picker.

 # How to compile

 For Linux, Xbox (nxdk) and Windows (32 bit and 64 bit), there are available Makefiles which allow you to easily compile XMusic.
 Just make sure to have the required dependencies (SDL2, SDL2_mixer, SDL2_ttf and SDL2_image) installed on your compiler's default search path.